cseanburns/electronic_resource_mgmt/src/09-markets-economics.md

 First, digital works are not subject to the same distribution constraints as physical works are, and the first sale doctrine is about distribution rights and not reproduction rights.
 If I have a physical copy of some book and give you my copy of that book, then I no longer have that copy.
-However, if I have a copy of a digital file, then as we all know, it is relatively trivial to share that file without losing access to my own copy.
+However, if I have a copy of a digital file, then as we all know, it is trivial to share that file without losing access to my own copy.
 Since digital works can be copied and distributed without losing access to the copies or to the original, the First Sale Doctrine does not necessarily apply to digital copies.
 Consequently, in the digital space, there are fewer limitations Section 106, and this includes on lending.

-Second, many digital works are like software, or at least, they are intertwined with the software and hardware needed to display them.
+Second, digital works are like software, or at least, they are intertwined with the software and hardware needed to display them.
 This is true for all kinds of documents, like HTML pages, which need a web browser or a text editor to read them;
 or audio files, which need a media player to listen to them.
 But consider ebooks as an example.